Nyxoy201/nebula/README.md

       - Or by inserting the ID found at General Information into the following link : `https://discord.com/oauth2/authorize?client_id=HERE&permissions=8&scope=bot%20applications.commands`.
    - Open the bot tab and enable **All Privileged Gateway Intents** *(PRESENCE INTENT, SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT)*.
    - Copy the token of the application (Reset it before).

+   ### Get Server Or User ID
+   - Open your discord user settings.
+   - App Settings → Advanced.
+   - Active the Developer Mode.
+   - Now you can copy the server or user ID by right clicking on their profile and selecting "Copy Server/User ID".

 **If anything didn't work join the [discord server](https://discord.gg/kC93mkKTjs).**